- About Us

 Chemical Engineering Undergraduate Major Requirements

 To receive a B.S. in chemical engineering, students must complete 199* units for graduation, which includes 48* units of general education (G.E.) requirements of their colleges and the Engineering Accreditation Commission of ABET requirements in the arts, humanities, and social sciences, http://www.abet.org.
-The balance consists of basic sciences (fifty-four units), chemistry core (twenty units), chemical engineering core (twelve-two units), process laboratory and design (sixteen units), general engineering (twelve units), and an area of specialization (twelve units).
+The balance consists of basic sciences (fifty-four units), chemistry core (twelve units), chemical engineering core (thirty-two units), process laboratory and design (sixteen units), general engineering (twelve units), and an area of specialization (twelve units).
 Beyond the fifty-three units of basic sciences, the science and engineering courses total to eighty-five units.
 A one-unit introductory seminar (CENG 1) is required of all incoming freshmen and transfer students.

 The organization is shown in the chart below.
 Click on any of the boxes below to pop up the more specific breakdown and course numbers.
 Also included below is a chart of major classes and their prerequisites.
 Course descriptions can be found here.